 How can physical therapy help prevent falls?

 Improving your walking skills — technically known as your “gait” — and your balance are interrelated challenges.
-At FYZICAL Therapy & Balance Centers-Forest Grove, we help you master these skills to decrease your risk of injury, while also increasing your confidence and independence.
+At FYZICAL Therapy & Balance Centers, we help you master these skills to decrease your risk of injury, while also increasing your confidence and independence.

-Balance and gait are inextricably linked because they tend to impact one another.
+Balance and gait are linked, and they tend to impact one another.
 Therapy that improves gait and balance works to help keep the body’s different balance and movement systems functioning in harmony.

-Gait and balance training has a range of benefits:
+Gait and balance training have a range of benefits:

 What happens in balance and gait training?

-The team at FYZICAL Therapy & Balance Centers Forest Grove knows how important balance and walking are for independent living, as well as for work activities, exercise, sports, and enjoying life in general.
+The team at FYZICAL Therapy & Balance Centers knows how important balance and walking are for independent living, as well as for work activities, exercise, sports, and enjoying life in general.

 We offer the following programs and therapies to help reduce the risk of falls: